JavaScript SDK and example application

 };

-// The promise has fulfilled, paymentProduct is an instance of PaymentProduct
+// `paymentProduct` is an instance of `PaymentProduct`

 paymentProduct.paymentProductFields;